Singapore: Industry sectors

-Singapore is the world's 3rd-largest foreign exchange centre, 6th-largest financial centre, 2nd-largest casino gambling market, 3rd-largest oil-refining and trading centre, largest oil-rig producer and hub for ship repair services, and largest logistics hub.
+Singapore is the world's third-largest foreign exchange centre, sixth-largest financial centre, second-largest casino gambling market, third-largest oil-refining and trading centre, largest oil-rig producer and hub for ship repair services, and largest logistics hub.
 The economy is diversified, with its top contributors being financial services, manufacturing, and oil-refining.
 Its main exports are refined petroleum, integrated circuits, and computers, which constituted 27% of the country's GDP in 2010.
 Other significant sectors include electronics, chemicals, mechanical engineering, and biomedical sciences.
-Singapore was ranked 7th in the Global Innovation Index in 2022.
-In 2019, there were more than 60 semiconductor companies in Singapore, which together constituted 11% of the global market share.
+Singapore was ranked 5th in the Global Innovation Index in 2025 In 2019, there were more than 60 semiconductor companies in Singapore, which together constituted 11% of the global market share.
 The semiconductor industry alone contributes around 7% of Singapore's GDP.

 Singapore's largest companies are in the telecommunications, banking, transportation, and manufacturing sectors, many of which started as state-run statutory corporations and have since been publicly listed on the Singapore Exchange.
 Such companies include Singapore Telecommunications (Singtel), Singapore Technologies Engineering, Keppel Corporation, Oversea-Chinese Banking Corporation (OCBC), Development Bank of Singapore (DBS), and United Overseas Bank (UOB).
-In 2011, amidst the global financial crisis, OCBC, DBS and UOB were ranked by Bloomberg Businessweek as the world's 1st, 5th, and 6th strongest banks in the world, respectively.
-It is home to the headquarters of 3 Fortune Global 500 companies, the highest in the region.
+In 2011, after the 2008 financial crisis, OCBC, DBS and UOB were ranked by Bloomberg Businessweek as the world's first, fifth, and sixth strongest banks in the world, respectively.
+It is home to the headquarters of three Fortune Global 500 companies, the highest in the region.